Creating a home that truly reflects your passions and personality can be difficult. Thankfully, for Scandinavian lifestyle lovers, help is at hand.

 Please note this competition is in no way associated with or endorsed by Instagram.

-Image one courtesy of Katrine Martensen-Larsen, all other images by Nicola Capper.
+Image two courtesy of Katrine Martensen-Larsen, all other images by Nicola Capper.